marbu/wiktionary-etymology-dump/README.md

 # Wiktionary Etymology Dump

 The goal of these scripts is to to extract etymology data from wiktionary mediawiki xml dump.
-The resulting code is not a reusable tool, it's rather a demonstration of different approaches with a simple hacked together script.
+The code is not a polished tool, it's rather just a demonstration of several different approaches.

 Different approaches tried here:

  * `stx-xsl-awk`: stx (or xslt for comparison) template with awk script
- * `python`: simple python script using `xml.etree.ElementTree.iterparse()`
+ * `python`: python script using `xml.etree.ElementTree` (doesn't work)

-Warning: no approach is fully working yet :)
+ * `python-sax`: python script using `xml.sax` module

 ## Requirements